Meg Giry: Musical

-In the musical Meg Giry is the one who suggests to the theatre managers to put Christine in the leading role of the opera Hannibal once leading lady Carlotta Giudicelli is spooked by the Phantom's threats.
-Her mother, Madame Giry agrees and supports the decision.
-Normally she and Christine would be part of the ballet ensemble led by Madame Giry.
+In the musical Meg first appears as the one who suggests to the theatre managers to put Christine in the leading role of the opera Hannibal once leading lady Carlotta Giudicelli is spooked by the Phantom's threats.
+Her mother, Madame Giry, agrees and supports the decision.
+Normally she and Christine would be part of the ballet ensemble led by Madame Giry, and Meg remains in the ensemble, supportive of Christine.
 At the end of Christine's performance, Christine confides in Meg in the musical number "Angel of Music" that she has been coached by a mysterious tutor who is calling her to him.
 Meg dismisses her claims, but after Christine's disappearance, comes to believe in the Phantom's powers, in part due to her mother's experiences with the Phantom as a young man.

-At the end of the musical, Meg finds the Phantom's mask that he had used to cover his disfigured face resting on his chair in his abandoned underground lair, and holds it.
+At the end of the musical, Meg finds the Phantom's mask that he had used to cover his disfigured face resting on his chair in his abandoned underground lair, and holds it, being the last character seen on stage.

 Love Never Dies

 Meg has a larger role in the sequel musical, Love Never Dies, where she craves the Phantom's recognition of her talent and is in love with him, but he ignores her entirely and continues to obsess over Christine.
-She now has a difficult relationship with her mother, who forced Meg into prostitution so they could support their establishment.
-She becomes jealous of her best friend Christine after working so hard for the Phantom's recognition and failing.
-After being disregarded by The Phantom and feeling unappreciated by her mother, she kidnaps Christine's child, Gustav, and threatens to kill him.
-A grieving, suicidal Meg goes on to rant about being used and cast aside then brings the gun to her head before accidentally shooting Christine and fleeing the scene.
+She now has a difficult relationship with her mother, who forced Meg into prostitution so they could support their establishment; her friendship with Christine has also soured due to her jealousy.
+After being disregarded by The Phantom and feeling unappreciated by her mother, she kidnaps Christine's child, Gustave, and threatens to kill him.
+A grieving, suicidal Meg goes on to rant about being used and cast aside.
+She brings the gun to her head before accidentally shooting Christine instead, and flees the scene.